mion93/itadakimasu/README.md

 - On Deploy App section in Heroku click on "Enable Automatic Deploys" and then "Deploy Branch", once done a message will show: "Your app was successfully deployed"
 - View deployed project by clicking on "View" to launch the app.

+### Local Clone

+* Log in to GitHub account and find the repository.
+* Clone the repository by clicking and copying the link from "Clone with HTTPS".
+* Find and choose which location needs to be used for local clone.
+* In Git Bash paste the URL copied in to GitHub repository and press enter to create the local clone:
+-  - ***git clone git@github.com:mion93/itadakimasu.git***
+* Create a new ***.env*** file for  environment variables.